codefresh-io/docs.codefresh.io/_docs/troubleshooting/cfcr-deprecation.md

 ### Summary of actions and results of migration phase A

-Here is a summary of customer actions at the end of 15th March 2020
+Here is a summary of customer actions at the end of 1st April 2020

 * You need to evaluate external Docker registry services and connect at least one in your Codefresh account
 * Change Kubernetes deployments and Helm releases to pull images from the external Registry instead of the private one